-Our motorcycle accident attorneys in Birmingham can help you file a claim for your injuries, losses, and financial damages.
+Our Birmingham motorcycle accident lawyer can help you file a claim for your injuries, losses, and financial damages.
 We will defend your right to compensation while you recover from your injuries.
-If the time’s come for you to pursue a motorcycle accident complaint, you can meet with our representatives and determine how to move your case forward.
+If the time comes for you to pursue a motorcycle accident case, you can meet with our representatives and determine how to move your case forward.